 ● Will be permitted to use our brand and approved materials in their communication, in accordance with guidelines to be determined.

-● Will be eligible to potentially serve on the board.
+● Will be eligible to potentially have a representative serve on the board.

 **Companies or organizations that are already trustee members or higher of one of the three chambers will receive a $1,000 discount on the $5,000 Cabinet Member annual dues.